10 Best Herbal Tinctures For White Tongue

 glycyrrhiza glabra tincture

-Glycyrrhiza glabra, commonly known as licorice root, is a traditional herbal remedy that has been used for centuries in various medicinal systems, including Traditional Chinese Medicine and Ayurveda.
+Glycyrrhiza glabra, commonly known as licorice root, is a popular herbal remedy used in traditional medicine for its anti-inflammatory and soothing properties.

 echinacea purpurea tincture